 This camera and many other basic snapshot cameras like it are most commonly distributed by Lomography, a company dedicated to a lo-fi philosophy of shooting intuitively, worrying less about settings and more about moments.

-Or try the other Lomography cult classic, The Diana for USD $49 — a medium format favourite renowned for its soft dreamy focus and vignetting.
+Or try the other Lomography cult classic, The Diana for under USD $100 — a medium format favourite renowned for its soft dreamy focus and vignetting.

 American photographer, Nancy Rexroth completed an entire body of work on the toy Diana camera and published the photographs in her monograph, IOWA.
 The series is testament to The Diana and its poetic power.